Wheldrake: Culture, media and sport

 The Wheldrake Singers is a local choral group that presents two or three concerts each year.
 They sing mostly Baroque works and are usually accompanied by an accomplished orchestra of local musicians.

 The local public house, The Wenlock, closed in May 2011 but has since reopened.
 There is usually an annual exhibition by local artists and crafts people and two or three accept commissions for watercolours.

 The Wheldrake Recreational Association provides a venue for sports and social activities and St Helen's Church promotes a number of Christian social groups.
 A mobile library visits every two weeks and there is a children's playground with basketball facilities for older children.

 Local clubs use the tennis, football and cricket facilities at the village hall.
 Swallow Hall is the local golf course and there are two angling lakes, Raker Lakes and Westerly Lake.
 Public footpaths through the fields are maintained by York City council.
 The Wheldrake Woods and Wheldrake Ings are also popular with walkers.

 The parish magazine Parish News is circulated to six hundred homes in the village each month and has a wealth of information about local interests.
-The radio stations are BBC Radio York and 96.9 Viking FM and the local newspaper is The York Press.
+The radio stations are BBC Radio York and Hits Radio East Yorkshire & North Lincolnshire and the local newspaper is The York Press.